Learn something new every day More Info... by email

 Specifications for HEV sunglasses note that they block near-UV light, blue light, or HEV light.
 All three terms refer to the same thing.
 The specifications might also indicate a threshold, such as “blocks blue light to 450nm.”

 HEV sunglasses with yellow-tinted lenses block the complete HEV spectrum, distorting color perception by eliminating blue entirely.
 This could be troublesome for artists who work outdoors, for example, or for colorblind people who may have a hard time distinguishing the color of traffic lights.
 Also, many people simply prefer some blue light and find yellow lenses harsh.
-To stay closer to true color perception, you may want to choose HEV sunglasses with amber or melanin lenses, the latter of which offers the truest color perception among HEV sunglasses.
+To stay closer to true color perception, you may want to choose HEV sunglasses with amber or melanin lenses, the latter of which offers the truest color perception among these types of sunglasses.

 In addition to filtering out a good portion of blue light, HEV sunglasses should block 100% of UV-A and UV-B rays.
 Specifications might also mention UV-C rays, but this form of radiation does not penetrate the earth’s atmosphere, so protection is somewhat moot.